4mbl/notion-api-wrapper/README.md

 > [!NOTE]
 > Notion API version 2025-09-03 changed how databases work.
-> Data Sources are now the primary way to access data in Notion.
+> Data Sources are now the primary way to access structured data in Notion.
 This package supports this new API version.
 >
 > See [the docs](https://developers.notion.com/docs/upgrade-guide-2025-09-03) for more information.

 ### Basic Page Operations

-This package provides helpers to create, update, trash, and fetch pages.
+This package provides helpers to retrieve, create, update, and trash pages.

 ```ts
 import {